 Shifting climate patterns have led to an increase in severe weather events.
 In Vermont, a vast majority of handle flood events, stormwater runoff, and minimize the discharge of sediment has the dual benefit of protecting water quality and reducing the potential for failure during a severe flooding event.
 In some instances, there are locations that should be avoided or where transportation infrastructure or roadway growth should be limited so as to not exacerbate the potential for damage.
 In these cases, downgrading or relocating existing roadways may be the best option.
-In more urban areas, flooding can be reduced by installing green infrastructure, eliminating system infiltration and/or separating stormwater systems from sewer systems.
-Green Infrastructure practices include rain gardens, vegetated swales, green roofs and porous pavements.
-It also includes preserving or restoring natural areas, such as forests, stream buffers and wetlands, and reducing the size of paved surfaces.
+In more urban areas, flooding can be reduced by installing green infrastructure and/or separating stormwater systems from sewer systems (combined stormwater and sewer systems are often overburdened during severe rain events causing environmentally harmful releases).
+Green Infrastructure practices include rain gardens, vegetated swales, green roofs and